Spectre0911/Risk-Management-Tool/README.md

     - Remember your password for this.
     - Connect to the database (psql -U postgres)
     - Run the database schema (psql -U postgres -f "path to the database.sql file")
+4) In the terminal run
+    - npm install -g nodemon
-4) Go into server/db.js and edit the 'password' field only with the password you have set up.
+5) Go into server/db.js and edit the 'password' field only with the password you have set up.
-4) After cloning the github repository, cd into client and run 'npm install'
+6) After cloning the github repository, cd into client and run 'npm install'
-5) cd into server and run 'npm install'
+7) cd into server and run 'npm install'
-6) Inside server/ run 'nodemon' - The server should start up now
+8) Inside server/ run 'nodemon' - The server should start up now
-7) Insider client/ run 'npm start' - The front end should load up and there should be a todo list system website set up.
+9) Insider client/ run 'npm start' - The front end should load up and there should be a todo list system website set up.

 Notes: The front end starts from /client/app.js